linrongbin16/lin.nvim.dev/docs/user-guide.md

 ### Word Motion

-Better movement respects words that missing whitespaces, support by [vim-wordmotion](https://github.com/chaoren/vim-wordmotion).
+Better movement respects words that missing whitespaces, supported by [vim-wordmotion](https://github.com/chaoren/vim-wordmotion).

 For no modifying vim origin behavior, keys are mapped with a comma prefix: